timKraeuter/BPM-2024-Extended/artifacts/instantaneous/model-size/README.md

 This folder contains the models with **growing model size** used in the paper.

 See the [models001-300.zip](./models001-300.zip) and [models301-500.zip](./models001-300.zip) files for the models.
+In addition, the [modelInfo.csv](./modelInfo.csv) file states the number of gateways, flow nodes, sequence flows, and flow elements for each model.

 **Model generation help:**
 ```bash